benjamingr/js-restructure/README.md

     var parser = matcher({x : A });
     parser("A").x; // A
     parser("B"); // null, no match

+The parser also exposes a `.re` property so the resulting RegExp can be checked and reused.

 ## Todo

  - <s>put in module</s>